 Air pollution is one of the biggest breathing hazards around to date and is responsible for roughly 5.5 million premature deaths worldwide every year.
+Not to mention, a recent major study has found a link between cardiac arrests and exposure to particulates.
 But is air pollution a new issue?
 As it turns out, air pollution problems are not exclusive to the 21st century.

 In fact, smoke-related air pollution dates back to Ancient Rome, and other large-scale air pollution has been noted as early as 13th century London, which worsened in the 16th century and onwards.
 As industrialization increased around the world, the more air pollution became a focal point of discussion throughout history and into modern times.